haritzmedina/dca-ftx/README.md

+> **Warning**
+> Nowadays FTX has declared in bankruptcy, check for latest information.
+This repo is currently kept as public for learning purposes and possible reusability in other exchanges or projects to conduct DCA.
+Please don't put any money in any exchange if you don't trust and keep save your crypto preferably in hot or cold wallets!

 # dca-ftx
 It is a small script to do dollar cost averaging of a pair in FTX exchange using cron.